The Platypus Nature’s Quirkiest Creature

 Is the Platypus Venomous or Poisonous?

+Contrary to popular belief, the platypus is not poisonous.
 A venomous animal injects or otherwise delivers its toxin into another animal.
 By contrast, a poisonous animal's entire body or parts of it may contain a harmful toxic substance if touched or eaten.
 Because the platypus injects its toxins, it is venomous–not poisonous.

-Platypus Habitat Where do Platypus Live?
+Where do Platypus Live?

 Platypus distribution map